codenautas/login-plus/LEEME.md

  .formTitle         | `login`              | form title
  .formImg           |                      | form image
- .autoLogin         | false                | enable direct login from URL with `?u=user&p=pass&a=1`
+ .autoLogin         | false                | enable direct login from URL with `?u=user&p=pass&a=1` store.module        | null                 | function that returns the constructor of the module to store sessions (it receive the express-session instance as first argument)

 From this point on, the middlewares can access the data session contained in `req.user`.